Authored by the expert who managed and guided the team behind the France Property Pack

 Which neighborhoods will see the highest price growth in Bordeaux in 2026?

-As of early 2026, the neighborhoods expected to see the highest price growth in Bordeaux are Saint-Jean/Belcier/Carle-Vernet (Euratlantique axis), Bacalan/Bassins à Flot/Bordeaux-Lac (northern waterfront), and La Bastide (Right Bank).
+As of early 2026, the neighborhoods most likely to see the highest price growth in Bordeaux in 2026 are Saint-Jean / Belcier / Carle-Vernet (Euratlantique zone), Bacalan / Bassins à Flot, and La Bastide on the right bank, all of which benefit from ongoing regeneration and improving transport access.

 By the way, we've written a blog article detailing what are the current best areas to invest in property in Bordeaux.